cakephp/docs/en/orm/table-objects.rst

     If you are using newEntity() and the resulting entities are missing some or all of the data they were passed, you should double check that the columns you want to set can be mass-assigned.
-By default no fields can be modified through mass-assignment.
+By default fields cannot be modified through mass-assignment.

 Loading Entities